 Mr. Libby did his undergraduate studies at Tufts University in Massachusetts and at the Institut des Etudes Politiques (“Sciences-Po”) in Paris; he earned a master’s degree from the National War College.

-He is fluent in Polish and French and has a working knowledge of Russian, Turkish and German.
+He is fluent in Polish and French and has a working knowledge of Russian, and Turkish.
 Originally from the U.S. region of New England, Mr. Libby is married and has one son.